-Abortion rights protests planned across Poland after death of pregnant woman
+Thousands protest in Poland against strict abortion law after pregnant woman died of sepsis

-WARSAW, Poland (AP) — Women’s rights advocates have called for protests in dozens of Polish cities on Wednesday under the slogan “Stop killing us,” after a woman in her fifth month of pregnancy died of sepsis, the latest such death since a tightening of Poland’s abortion law.
+WARSAW, Poland (AP) — Thousands of people demonstrated across Poland on Wednesday against the country’s restrictive abortion law after a woman who was five months pregnant died of sepsis, the latest such death since a tightening of the law.

-The protests demanding a liberalization of the abortion law are scheduled to take place in the capital and nearly 50 other cities in the afternoon and evening.
+The protesters vented their fury against the governing Law and Justice party, or PiS, and doctors who refuse to perform abortions even when a woman’s life is at risk.
+There have been reported cases of hospitals that refused to terminate pregnancies because of the presence of a fetal heartbeat even when the women were in grave danger.

+The protests were held under the slogans “Stop Killing Us! and ”Not One More.”

 The 33-year-old woman died last month in the John Paul II hospital in Nowy Targ in southern Poland.
 It is a hospital in a deeply conservative region of the mostly Catholic nation.
 The hospital contains relics of the late Polish pope and Polish media have reported that it never performs abortions on principle.